Guidance Patrol

 The Guidance Patrol (گشت ارشاد) or morality police is an Islamic religious police force and vice squad in the Law Enforcement Command of the Islamic Republic of Iran.
-The Guidance Patrol enforces Sharia—Islamic law—per laws in Iran; this is most often the enforcement of Islamic dress code, such as ensuring women in the country wear hijabs.
-The Guidance Patrol was formed in 2005 as a successor organisation to the older Islamic Revolution Committees, and reports to the Supreme Leader.
+Its role is to enforce Sharia law as defined by Iranian legislation, with a particular focus on ensuring compliance with Islamic dress codes, such as mandating that women wear a hijab.
+Established in 2005 as the successor to the Islamic Revolution Committees, the Guidance Patrol reports directly to the supreme leader.

 History

-Since the 1979 Iranian Islamic Revolution, Iranian law has required all women in Iran to wear hijabs that cover their head and neck, and conceal their hair.
+Since the 1979 Iranian Islamic Revolution, Iranian law has required all women in the country to wear a hijab that covers the head and neck and conceals the hair.

-In the 1980s, the Islamic Revolution Committees served the function of the Islamic religious police in Iran.
-In 2005, the Guidance Patrol became its successor organisation.
-The Guidance Patrol reports directly to the Supreme Leader of Iran.
+Throughout the 1980s and 1990s, the Islamic Revolution Committees functioned as Islamic religious police in Iran.
+In 2005, they were succeeded by the Guidance Patrol which now serves as the official religious police and reports directly to the Supreme Leader of Iran.

-On 2013's Iranian Mother's Day, the patrols rewarded women with flowers for wearing chador (the preferred hijab style).
+On Iranian Mother's Day in 2013, the Guidance Patrol distributed flowers to women wearing the chador, the preferred style of hijab.

-According to Iran's Interior Minister, in a three-month period in 2014, 220,000 women were taken to police stations and signed statements in which they promised to wear hijabs.
-A further 19,000 were given hair-covering notices, and 9,000 were detained.
-In 2014, the police additionally gave warnings and guidance to 3.6 million other Iranians who failed to follow the Islamic dress code.
+In 2014, Iran's Interior Minister reported that approximately 220,000 women were taken to police stations and signed statements promising to comply with hijab requirements for a period of three months.
+An additional 19,000 women received hair-covering notices, and 9,000 were detained for violations.
+That same year, the police reportedly issued warnings and guidance to 3.6 million Iranians for failing to observe the Islamic dress code.

-In 2015, in an eight-month period police in Tehran stopped 40,000 women driving in Tehran for not obeying Islamic rules of proper dress, and impounded the cars of most of them, generally for a week.
-In 2016, Tehran used 7,000 undercover Guidance Patrol officers to catch violators of the Islamic dress code.
+In 2015, during an eight-month period, police in Tehran stopped 40,000 individuals for dress code violations while driving; most of their vehicles were impounded, typically for a week.

-The Guidance Patrol has also harassed trans women for lack of gender conformity.
-When an Iranian trans woman was beaten in April 2018, police refused to help her.

-Iran also banned the use of makeup by women, but many women resisted the ban, risking arrest.
+In 2016, Tehran deployed 7,000 undercover Guidance Patrol officers to identify and report violations of the dress code.